 Compounded interest when missing payment is just torture

-Many OFWs are covered in employer’s health insurance
+Many OFWs are covered in an employer’s health insurance

 Timing is wrong and many OFWs are currently on a no work no pay arrangement